Kamal Kharazi: Career

-Kharazi has been a Professor of Management and Educational Psychology at Tehran University since 1983.
+Kharazi was a Professor of Management and Educational Psychology at Tehran University starting in 1983.
 Kharazi was a founding member of the Islamic Research Institute in London.

-Kharazi has held a number of governmental, diplomatic and academic posts and headed Iranian delegations at numerous international conferences, most importantly at the Earth Summit held in Rio de Janeiro in 1992.
-For several years Kharazi presented the official Iranian position on TV and at university campuses in the United States and Europe, and has written extensively on foreign policy issues.
-He had extensive experience in guiding the media during the early days of Iran's Iranian Revolution.
+He held a number of governmental, diplomatic, and academic posts and headed Iranian delegations at numerous international conferences, most importantly at the Earth Summit held in Rio de Janeiro in 1992.
+For several years Kharazi presented the official Iranian position on TV and at university campuses in the United States and Europe and wrote extensively on foreign policy issues.
+He had extensive experience in guiding the media during the early days of the Iranian Revolution.

 From July 1980 to September 1989, he was the President of the Islamic Republic News Agency.
-On 18 September 1980, the Iran–Iraq War broke out, and Kharazi served as a member of the Supreme Defense Council of Iran and headed the War Information Headquarters and served as a military spokesman for most of the war (from September 1980 to September 1988).
+On 18 September 1980, the Iran–Iraq War broke out, and Kharazi served as a member of the Supreme Defense Council of Iran and headed the War Information Headquarter.
+He served as a military spokesman for most of the war (from September 1980 to September 1988).

 During the first months after the Iranian Revolution, Kharazi served as the Vice-President of Iranian National Television (March to August 1979) for the new Islamic state.
 He then served as the Vice-Minister for Political Affairs of the Ministry of Foreign Affairs (from August 1979 to March 1980) and as the Managing Director of the Center for Intellectual Development of Children and Young Adults (from August 1979 to July 1981).

 Previously, he represented Iran at the United Nations from 1989 to 1997.

-In 2006, Iran's supreme leader Ali Khamenei created the Foreign Relations Steering Council and appointed Kharazi as Chairman.
+In 2006, Iran's Supreme Leader, Ali Khamenei, created the Foreign Relations Steering Council and appointed Kharazi as Chairman.

-In 2015, Kharazi was condemned for questioning Bahrain’s Arab identity, statements which were considered disrespectful by members of Bahrain’s Council of Representatives and Foreign Affairs Committee, who stated his remarks were a violation of international law.
+In 2015, Kharazi was condemned for questioning Bahrain’s Arab identity, statements that were considered disrespectful by members of Bahrain’s Council of Representatives and Foreign Affairs Committee, who stated his remarks were a violation of international law.

 In May 2023, Kharazi was the opening speaker at an Iranian-Arab dialogue conference in Doha, Qatar.

-Family
+Personal life

-Kharazi is married with two children.
+Kharazi was married with two children.
+In April 2026 his wife was killed in the same airstrike that fatally wounded him.
 His nephew, Sadegh Kharazi, is Iran's ambassador to Paris and played a key role in developing the so-called roadmap or 'Swiss memo'.

+Assassination

+On 1 April 2026, Iranian outlet Nournews reported that Kharazi had been seriously injured and his wife killed in a targeted U.S.-Israeli airstrike that hit his home in Tehran during the 2026 Iran war.
+On 9 April, Iranian media reported that he had died of his wounds at the age of 81.

+Published works

+Kharazi wrote and translated a number of textbooks and articles on education and management.